 As an investor, James helped manage billions of dollars of growth and distressed capital at two leading Boston-based institutions before ultimately founding his own impact platform called FirePine Group, where he has stewarded the capital of some of the world’s most sophisticated investors.
 He played a leadership role as a lead investor and board director across multiple successful platform investments.
 Before his successful career in business and finance, James Rhee was a high school teacher and an editor of the Harvard Law Review, committing himself to education and shaping the public discourse.
 With an investor’s rigor, a CEO’s mindset, and a teacher’s passion, he builds and inspires his teams to drive change at the intersection of education and money and create multi-stakeholder solutions that never forget to center people

 James bridges seemingly unconnected people, communities, and industries under an inclusive and innovative umbrella.
 By weaving together these connection points, he sparks unlikely and powerful relationships and consequent exchanges of ideas.
 James serves as a member of the Advisory Council of JPMorgan Chase’s Advancing Black Pathways, a member of the Governing Committee of the CEO Action for Racial Equity, and a Board Director of Conscious Capitalism.
 He is a Strategic Advisor to start-ups focused on creating the world in which we want our children to live, and formerly served as Chair of the Innovation Committee of the National Retail Federation and board member of the American Repertory Theater.
 He is a client of both United Talent Agency and LGR Literary.

-For speaking engagements, partnership explorations, and other potential collaborations please email email@example.com
+To discuss investments, partnerships, speaking engagements, or other potential collaborations, please email us at email@example.com